zerasul/mdbook_en/12TileSets/TileSets.md

     * DMA_QUEUE: DMA Queue is used.
     * DMA_QUEUE_COPY: DMA Copy Queue is used.

 We see that to calculate the Tile to show, we use a formula that is to search in the array that we have created in the .h file, and then all the tiles are displayed on the screen.
-There are other functions to make this data as ```VDP_setTileMapXY```, that allows to draw in a concrete coordinate; for more information about how to use these functions, you can consult the SGDK documentation.
+There are other functions to make this data as ```VDP_setTileMapXY```, that allows to draw in a concrete coordinate; for more information about how to use these functions, you can see the SGDK documentation.

 Once we have finished reviewing the code, we can compile and run this example: